toddaustin07/edgeWeather/README.md

 * Select weather data source
 * Separate weather data URLs for current weather conditions and forecast
 * Automatically refresh on a given interval
-* Choice of displayed wind speed units: m/sec, knots, km/h, mph
+* Choice of displayed units for temperature, pressure, precip rate, windspeed and direction
 ### Data Elements
 Availability of each depends on weather data source.